samtron1412/docs/sci/math/statistics.md

 - we can determine the percentages of cases that fall within each segment of the distribution.
-- the properties of the normal distribution can also be used to describe the distance between a value and the mean -> applying in inferential statistics
+- the properties of the normal distribution can also be used to describe the distance between a value and the mean, applying in inferential statistics

 ## To Relate